blueshark42/daily-dose-of-programming/(100-400) Easy/Splitting Food.md

 Problem Rating: 150 (Easy)

 ## Part 1
 You and your friend won the snowball fight.
-The winners receive fires with ketchup as the reward.
+The winners receive fries with ketchup as the reward.
 Since there are 2 of you, you and your friend decide to give both of you an even amount of food.

 **Input:**
 - The first line contains, `n, 1 <= n <= 10` - test cases.